Cutwork Embroidery Techniques: A Step-by-Step Guide for Beginners

 Tips for cutting

-Work from the reverse side: Fold the fabric and gently snip in the centre of the unwanted area.
+Fold the fabric and, from the reverse side, gently snip the center of each unwanted area.

 The Final Touches

 With the excess fabric removed, your cutwork embroidery is almost complete.
-Take a step back, admire your handiwork, and get ready to enjoy your beautiful piece.
+Take a moment to admire your handiwork, and get ready to enjoy your beautiful piece.

 You might like these